kujenga/website/content/blog/go-mlp.md

 {{< emgithub "https://github.com/kujenga/goml/blob/fc6bc437686cf50dc0ba9f3bb7f7e7ee23bc611d/neural/mlp_test.go#L80-L100" >}}

-First we set up a basic MLP network to test against with just an input layer and single output layer with weights doing computation.
+First we set up a basic network to test against with just an input layer and single output layer.

 We iterate over the boolean test cases and assert that the network can learn the outputs in each case.
 The `predictionTestBool` function is a simple helper that